 Bigger corporates are already creating “Head of Brexit” positions and supporting staff to ensure that they are prepared ahead of 2019.
 The service we offer gives you all the benefits within your organisation’s budget.

 It is clear that preparation for Brexit needs to be undertaken now.
 The consequences of not taking immediate action could be costly and affect your ability to compete in the new business environment.

-The triggering of Article 50 on 29th March 2017 will kick start the negotiations for the UK’s exit from the European Union in 2019.
-It is vital for businesses to be fully prepared for any changes of legislation that may result from the outcome of the governments negotiations.
+The negotiations for the UK’s exit from the European Union and the proposed transition period from March 2019 mean it is vital for businesses to be fully prepared for any changes of legislation that may result from the outcome of the governments negotiations.